Post-Event/composite-2.0-mockup/PRODUCT_SPEC.md

 1. **Suggestions Tab**
    - Icon: Lightbulb
-   - Active by default when Spotlight opens
+   - **Toggled ON by default** when Spotlight opens (default view)
    - Toggleable (click to show/hide)
-   - Automatically untoggles when user starts typing in input field
+   - Automatically untoggles (closes) when user starts typing in input field
+   - Clicking again while active will close the tab (hide content area)
    - No notification badge
    - Tooltip: "Suggestions (⌘S)"